IJuanTM/simpl/README.md

 * Automated subpage loading, reducing the PHP boilerplate a page needs; improved error page handling with its own redirect function and a new `ErrorCode` enum
 * Added a user profile page accessible to every user, with inline editing and profile image handling
 * Various console output, email template, and accessibility improvements throughout
+* Restructured the repo into `core/` (renamed from `framework/`) and `add-ons/`, each split into a `src/` and `tests/` folder that both ship to installed projects
+* Split the database layer and scheduler out of the auth add-on into their own `db` add-on, so any add-on needing persistence or scheduled tasks can depend on it without pulling in auth-specific tables
+* Added a full PHPUnit test suite covering the framework and add-ons
+* Added PHPStan static analysis, configured at level 6

 <br>